Taking time out

 Further study - short or part-time courses

 A period of time out can be used to attend short or part-time courses.
 These courses tend to be vocational in nature, such as those which develop IT skills or teach or improve a foreign language.
 Choosing to take a course during a period of time out is a very positive option, as a well-chosen course can increase your employability and demonstrate your willingness for continued learning.
-See our section on further study for more information and resources.

 Many students and graduates, especially those who haven't had a 'gap year' before coming to university, decide to take time out in order to travel and 'see the world'.
 This can mean spending time in different countries, an extended period visiting one country or a whistle-stop tour of the world.
 Travelling is a great way to experience other cultures, visit interesting places and meet other like-minded people.
 The key to having a good experience is planning, and this will include considering: